 Today we're going to learn the importance of color in Web Design and how to choose a pleasing color scheme.
 This article is part of our Basix series, which is aimed at providing practical and concise explanations of design principles for those with little design experience.

 Before we get started, have a look through our Web Templates, if you need a pro theme for your next project.
 There's also a number of great examples of website color themes as well.
+And for the latest color trends, be sure to check out our post on the jewel tones color trend or this one on color psychology.

 Now, let's begin this tutorial.